-- 1. On the Chart page move the ShuttlePoint knob to the Lat/Lon of the Starting Waypoint in the Route. - 2.
-Press [ROUTE], the Starting Waypoint will be placed under the cursor. - 3.
+- 1. On the Chart page move the ShuttlePoint knob to the Lat/Lon of the starting Waypoint in the Route. - 2.
+Press [ROUTE], the starting Waypoint will be placed under the cursor. - 3.
 Move the ShuttlePoint knob to the second Lat/Lon of the next leg in the Route. - 4.
 Press [ROUTE].
-Another Waypoint is shown under the cursor and a line joins the Starting Waypoint to the Second Waypoint. - 5.
-Repeat steps 3 and 4 until all Waypoints are entered into the Route.
+Another Waypoint is shown under the cursor and a line joins the starting Waypoint to the second Waypoint. - 5.
+Repeat steps 3 and 4 until all Waypoints are entered into the Route. - 6.
+Then move the ShuttlePoint knob to the last Waypoint.